dibyajyotiron/general_ledger_golang/README.md

 Features:
 1. BookId 1 is always company cashbook.
 2. Double entry accounting, fast, stores book level balance by asset and operation.
-3. Asset agnostic, stocks,crypto... possibilities are endless.
+3. Asset agnostic, platform agnostic, stocks, crypto... possibilities are endless.
+4. You can ignore specific bookIds for which you don't need the balance using `EXCLUDED_BALANCE_BOOK_IDS` env.
+Example would be ignoring cashbook.
+The value should be , seperated string. (ex: 1,-1,0)  `By Default, all book's balances will be stored`.
+5. Concurrent operations are already taken care of.
+No loading data onto memory to avoid balance mess up during heavy concurrent scenarios.
+6. DB level check constraint on bookId to ensure no -ve `OVERALL` type balance for a book and a given asset. (bookId 1 is excluded here)
+7. Operation level balance grouping available (op can be LIMIT_ORDER, MARKET_ORDER, DEPOSIT, WITHDRAW, TRADE etc.) where actual balance is denoted by `OVERALL` op type.
-4. Can be extended for margin/leverage easily.
+8. Can be extended for margin/leverage easily in case of a trading platform.
-5. BookId based grouping, each user should have two books, block and main.
+9. BookId based grouping, each user should have two books, block and main book.
+Keep in mind, ledger server won't and shouldn't know if it's block or main book of a user.
-6. No session or transaction level advisory locks or locks to ensure the highest throughput.
+10. No session or transaction level advisory locks to ensure the highest throughput.
-7. Operation level grouping available. (op can be, LIMIT_ORDER, MARKET_ORDER)
-8. Different trade types i.e INTRA-DAY, QUARTERLY etc can be supported using the metadata.
+11. Different trade types i.e. INTRA-DAY, QUARTERLY etc. can be supported using the metadata.

 Note: To get balance for a book, if operationType is not provided, OVERALL(operationType) balance is fetched.